 - an examination of the use of digital media to commemorate the dead (current ARC Discovery),

-- a comparative study of social networking in six locations across the Asia-Pacific,
+- a comparative study of social networking in six locations across the Asia-Pacific (recent ARC Discovery),

-a study of ethical and governance issues associated with the electronic health record, and
+- a study of ethical and governance issues associated with the electronic health record (funded by IBES).